papivot/pace-docs/PKS Workload Deployment using Helm.md

   replication-type: none
 ```

-For vSphere it could be -
+For vSphere, it could be -

 ```yaml
 apiVersion: storage.k8s.io/v1